Are you interested in the latest advancements in welding technology? Look no further than laser welding!

 Welding of different types of metals has to address the range of weldability and weldability parameters.

-Laser welding between different materials is only possible with certain combinations of materials.
+Laser welding between different types of metals is only possible for specific combinations of materials.

-Laser brazing is not suitable for the connection of some components, but the laser can be used as a heat source for soft and hard brazing, which also has the advantages of laser brazing.
+While laser brazing may not be suitable for connecting some components, it can be used as a heat source for both soft and hard brazing and has its own advantages.

-There are various ways of using brazing, among which laser soft brazing is mainly used for the soldering of printed circuit boards and is particularly useful for chip component assembly technology.
+Laser soft brazing is mainly used in the soldering of printed circuit boards and is particularly useful in chip component assembly technology.